-Playing Out Of The Thick Rough
+3 Tips For Playing Out Of Thick Rough

-We can improve our attack angle by changing our set up, by moving the ball further back in the stance and putting more weight on the front leg we will more often than not cause the attack angle to steepen.
-So imagine if you where in the deep rough and you had a lie with lots of grass behind the ball you need a steeper attack angle to get a more solid strike on the ball.
-You will generally find that golfers with steep down swings have a higher chance of achieving a solid strike than someone who has a shallower swing.
+We can improve our attack angle by changing our set-up.
+By moving the ball further back in the stance, and putting more weight on the front leg, we’ll cause the attack angle to steepen.
+Imagine you’re in deep rough and you have a lie with lots of grass behind the ball – you need a steeper attack angle to get a more solid strike on the ball.
+You’ll generally find that golfers with steep downswings have a higher chance of achieving a solid strike than golfers with shallower swings.

-Many of the best players in the world start with slightly more weight favouring the lead side than the standard 50-50 we’ve generally been told.
+Many of the best players in the world start with slightly more weight favouring the lead side rather than the standard 50/50.